drmargarido/d-tracker/README.md

-edit-task-project     Edit the project of a specific task export-today-xml      Export today tasks to a xml file export-xml            Export tasks in a time range to a xml file stop-in-progress      Stop the current task in progress
+edit-task-project     Edit the project of a specific task export-today-xml      Export today tasks to a xml file export-xml            Export tasks in a time range to a xml file export-today-csv      Export today tasks to a csv file export-csv            Export tasks in a time range to a csv file stop-in-progress      Stop the current task in progress
 ```